Kids that Care

 We will be giving away free MP3 audio download books of The “Tail” of Rugby Jones: A Rascal’s Journey from Disability to Ability to 50 lucky kids on April 30, 2017.
 To enter, simply give a brief explanation of why your child or children should receive this book.
 Entries must be received by April 20, 2017 at midnight.
 Teachers, if you have students or a class that would benefit from this audio, you are also welcome to enter.
 Just follow the same guidelines.
 This audio will offer you over an hour of guilt free quiet time because children will learn and be entertained at the same time!
 Rugby Jones builds self-esteem!
 All judge’s decisions are final.

 your email with anyone ever.

-We hope to foster acceptance, compassion, and kindnes in young and old.
+Rugby Jones Builds Self-Esteem!
+We hope to foster acceptance, compassion, and kindness in young and old.
 If you know of any child who has made a difference by helping someone in even a small way, please send your suggestion with a brief description of the kindness shown.
 To acknowledge and commend their actions, we will place their names on Rugby’s Hero Wall!

 In Praise of Rugby Jones

 Entertaining and meaningful book that teaches children about being different, accepting differences and being kind.
 Written from a cute and smart disabled dog’s mouth, Rugby Jones reinforces children’s “Growth Mindset” that they can do anything if they believe they can!
 I highly recommend this book as a wonderful springboard for parent/child discussions as well as use in a classroom situation followed by discussions and writing opportunities.

 Beverly N Smith, Med – Reading Consultant Specialist